GIM Framework · Plain-Language Methodology for Pastors

 Apply indicator weights

-Within each domain, individual indicators are averaged using domain-specific weights.
-In Health: diabetes prevalence 40%, mental distress 40%, smoking 20%.
+Within each domain, indicators are averaged with domain-specific weights.
+In Health: diabetes 40%, distress 40%, smoking 20%.

 04